RogerNogue/MVJ_Engine_base/README.md

 things the engine can NOT do:
 -	have multiple lights.
 -	modify texts of ImGui.
--	for some reason if a scene is saved with a light and loaded, the light stops working.
+-	for some reason if a scene is saved with a light and loaded, the light stops working with the loaded scene.
--	since texts from ImGui can not be modified, multiple scenes can be saved but only one can be loaded.
+-	since texts from ImGui can not be modified, multiple scenes can be saved but only the first one can be loaded (due to its name).

 MIT License